Examples

 Note

-Also the microesb`s service processing is able to handle multiple (list) user requests containing domain / host data in one single webservice call.
+The microesb service processing can handle multiple (list-based) user requests containing domain/host data in a single web service call.

 Note